 Tips for visiting: When you are finished with the inside, go around back and tour the boat tied up at the dock.
 Then, you can walk back toward Old Town along the harbor footpath.

 If you are visiting the TV Tower (more on that down in Soviet wreckage), then be sure to stop off at St. Bridget’s.
 This convent was founded in 1407 by a Swedish order.
 It was destroyed in the 1500s but what remains is a lovely, moody ruin.

 Tips for visiting: If you are taking the bus back from the TV Tower, get off at the main Pirita bus stop.
 The ruin is right across the street.

 Take a tour: The city offers a free two hour sightseeing history and walking tour of Old Town.
 Get more info and times here.

 Read More: Look, there’s a lot here.
 If you only have a short time in Tallinn, check out this 1-day itinerary.

 Exploring Soviet Wreckage in Tallinn

 Old Town is a pretty base layer, which is then topped off by a grey decaying hulk of Soviet relics.
 Of course, I mean that in the kindest way.
 I’m into urban exploring (urbex) and am always keen to explore an abandoned this or a worn out that.
+In fact, in addition to Tallinn, I specifically visited Berlin for that very purpose.
 After fifty years of Soviet occupation, Tallinn has a lot of both.
 The Estonians are very reticent to talk about their occupation and I had trouble engaging people in any kind of conversation about their powerful neighbor.
 So, touring these facilities was the best way for me to get an education on the occupation and get my urbex fix at the same time.